iamsiva11/Big-Notebook-of-MachineLearning/README.md

 # ML Hacker path

-> A "hacker", here, is "someone who likes to solve problems and experiment with new technologies", i.e who is less intrested on theory and more focus on solving problems while getting things done.
+> A "hacker", here, is "someone who likes to solve problems and experiment with new technologies", i.e who is interested less on theory but more on solving problems while getting things done.

 * First principles
 * Machine learning glossary